 Ensemble Topaz is a Toronto-based music and dance company dedicated to performing traditional and contemporary cultural forms from South and Central Asian traditions.
 Founded by dance artist Paromita Kar and composer Mike Anklewicz, Ensemble Topaz performs a variety of dance and musical traditions, currently focusing on Afghan, Iranian, Central Asian and Rajasthani cultural forms.
-Ensemble Topaz is proud to announce that they are the recipient of a 2019 Ontario Arts Council Recording Grant.

 Highlights of 2018 included Pomegranate Garden, produced in conjunction with the Noor Cultural Centre in Toronto, marked their first international collaboration as Topaz joined forces with visiting dancer Akmaral Kainazarova from Kazakhstan.
 Ensemble Topaz also joined with Iranian setar player Fariba Hedayati in the concert “Hands in Harmony” along with Toronto-based percussionist Araz Nayeb Pashayee and Burlington, Ontario-based setar player Hamoon Zamani at the Small World Music Centre in Toronto.